Skip to Content

 Best way to store Beef Birria Tacos

-Leftover taco meat and toppings should be refrigerated separately in airtight containers.
+Refrigerate leftover taco meat and toppings separately in airtight containers.
 Toppings are good for a couple of days in the refrigerator and the meat will last up to 5 days.
 I’d freeze it as soon as you know you will not be serving it again.

 Can I freeze Beef Birria Recipe?